 dental plaque – An organized community of many different microorganisms that forms itself into a biofilm and is found on the surface of the tongue and all hard surfaces in the oral cavity.
 Dental plaque is present in all people and can vary from being comprised of totally healthy microorganisms (commensals) to being very harmful (pathogenic), predisposing the patient to dental caries or periodontal diseases.
 Note: Dental plaque is not food debris, nor does it contain food debris.
 Dental plaque can only be completely removed by mechanical means such as toothbrushing or prophylaxis.
 Food debris can be removed by rinsing.

 fermentable carbohydrates – Nearly all carbohydrates in the diet are can be broken down and metabolized by microorganisms.
 Mono- and disaccharides (sugars such as glucose and sucrose) are most readily metabolized and are therefore the most cariogenic, as they are metabolized to produce lactic acid.

 remineralization – The chemical process by which minerals (mainly calcium) are replaced into the substance of the dental hard tissues - enamel, dentin and cementum.
-The process requires an ideal environment that includes supersaturation with calcium and phosphate ions, the presence of fluoride, and adequate buffering.
+The process requires an ideal environment that includes supersaturation with calcium and phosphate ions, and adequate buffering.
+In the presence of fluoride, remineralization is enhanced.

 ‘Stephan Curve’ – The term refers to a graph published by Stephan and Miller in the 1940s.
 The graph reflected Stephan and Miller’s research demonstrating the fall in pH in the mouth following a glucose rinse.
-They demonstrated that a pH of 5.5 or less may result in demineralization, and that the ph level may remain below this ‘critical level’ for approximately 20 minutes; with pH completely returning to normal or resting levels in about 45 to 60 minutes.
+They demonstrated that a pH of 5.5 or less may result in demineralization, and that the pH level may remain below this ‘critical level’ for approximately 20 minutes; with pH returning to normal or resting levels in about 30 to 60 minutes.